TCGV/blog/_posts/2019-11-20-quantum-computing-for-programmers.md

 Collapse(pos, m);
 ```

 Initially it samples the quantum system state vector in full, without changing it, getting an outcome for the 2<sup>n</sup> system.
-If we wanted to measure all system qubits at once, we could simply collapse the entire state vector from this sample, however we are only interested in measuring one qubit, leaving others untouched.
+If we wanted to measure all system qubits at once, we could simply collapse the entire state vector from this sample, however we are only interested in measuring one qubit, leaving others unmeasured.

 So after getting a full sample we test for the bit being measured.
 It could be present in the sample, in which case it will collapse to true, or not present, collapsing to false.
 Once we get its value we propagate it to the state vector: